crossplane/crossplane/design/one-pager-merge-jets-proposal.md

 * The providers should be mature enough for users to depend on them in production, i.e. maturity.

 Today, we have two Crossplane providers for each of the big three clouds.
+* AWS
+  * Classic with [124 CRDs][provider-aws-crds] with 37 beta CRDs.
+  * Jet with [763 CRDs][jet-aws-crds], no beta CRDs.
+* Azure
+  * Classic with [21 CRDs][provider-azure-crds] with 7 beta CRDs.
+  * Jet with [647 CRDs][jet-azure-crds], no beta CRDs.
+* Google Cloud
+  * Classic with [27 CRDs][provider-gcp-crds] with 11 beta CRDs.
+  * Jet with [438 CRDs][jet-gcp-crds], no beta CRDs.

-Both variants reach those goals at different levels but none of them are maintained by their cloud vendor.
+Both variants of each reach those goals at different levels but none of them are maintained by their cloud vendor.
+The aim of this document is to capture a decision about the future of these provider implementations with the goals stated above in mind.

 ## Proposal